nitro2k01/bgbtest/original-2013-version/README.md

 **c:\\gbdev\\rgbds\\projectname\\** <- This is of many project folders.
 **c:\\gbdev\\rgbds\\inc\\** <- Here are my global include files.

 For compiling the code I use RGBDS, an assembler.
-You can get the Windows version (here)[http://www.otakunozoku.com/rednex-gameboy-development-system/].
-If you are more inclined to compile yourself, you might be better off with (bentley’s branch)[https://github.com/bentley/rgbds/].
-Or, you may want to try (ASMotor)[https://github.com/asmotor/asmotor/], the “spiritual successor” to RGBDS by the same author.
-Some people also swear by (WLA DX)[https://www.villehelin.com/wla.html], another assembler.
+You can get the Windows version [here](http://www.otakunozoku.com/rednex-gameboy-development-system/).
+If you are more inclined to compile yourself, you might be better off with [bentley’s branch](https://github.com/bentley/rgbds/).
+Or, you may want to try [ASMotor](https://github.com/asmotor/asmotor/), the “spiritual successor” to RGBDS by the same author.
+Some people also swear by [WLA DX](https://www.villehelin.com/wla.html), another assembler.

 In every project folder I have:
 **project.asm** <- The project in question.
 I use the following code as a bare bones template